Strichartz inequalities for the Schr\"odinger equation with the full Laplacian on H-type groups: Abstract

 \section{Abstract}

-We prove the dispersive estimates and Strichartz inequalities for the solution of the Schr\"{o}dinger equation related to the full Laplacian on H-type groups, by means of Besov spaces defined by a Littlewood-Paley decomposition related to the spectral of the full Laplacian.
-Let $p$ be the dimension of the center on those groups and we assume that $p>1$.
-This requires a careful analysis due also to the non-homogeneous nature of the full Laplacian.
+In this paper, we prove the dispersive estimates and Strichartz inequalities for the solution of the Schr\"{o}dinger equation related to the full Laplacian on H-type groups.
+This extends the results obtained by G. Furioli and A. Veneruso [Studia Math., 2004, 160: 157-178] on the Heisenberg group.

 [section] [section] [section] [section] [section] [section] [section] [section]